Mary K. Moscato, FACHE

 From 2008 to 2012, Ariel was Vice President of Post Acute and Support Services at Hebrew Rehabilitation Center in Boston.

 Mr. Ariel has been employed in health care since 1984.
-Prior to joining HRC in 2008 I was the Chief Operating Officer of Northeast Specialty Hospital-Braintree.
+Prior to joining HRC in 2008 he was the Chief Operating Officer of Northeast Specialty Hospital-Braintree.
 Ariel graduated from West Virginia Wesleyan College and was awarded his graduate degree in Business Administration from Suffolk University.